Ricca665/NoPerfectCircle/README.md

 After that open up this site: https://neal.fun/perfect-circle/ And with the program open up go over the go button on the site, and save the coordinates of the go button coordinates

-To modify the x and y values Open up circle.py in notepad and find the x,y values and its going to be like this if you did not modify the coordinates, its under the r value
+To modify the x and y values Open up circle.py in notepad and find the x,y values and its going to be like this if you did not modify the coordinates

 ![image](https://github.com/Ricca665/NoPerfectCircle/assets/84286914/83c76abd-5850-44f9-93f0-2f20bd993121)

 After that modify the x and y values with your own's coordinates